Millenium6208/SimpleDomoticHouse/README.md

 # Simple Domotic House
 A simple domotic house project made with Arduino UNO R3.

+You can find a short video demonstrating this project here: https://youtu.be/EtnrSQTw_zk

 ### Description
 The house always (unless you turn off the display) shows the outdoor temperature (°C) and humidity (%).